matseng/WikiViz/README.md

 WikiViz
 =======

-Graph Visualization of Wikipedia Articles and Embedded Links
+Graph Visualization of Wikipedia Articles and their Embedded Links

 Deployed at: http://pure-wildwood-3935.herokuapp.com/#/